 Day 2 (54): Wednesday 10th April 2019

 So yesterday I was on top of Ben Nevis in a T-shirt, and this morning I woke at 5.30am to the inside of my fly sheet sparkling with frost.
 I made one of my dehydrated breakfast meals (Adventure Foods – Knusper Muesli) and a coffee, and watched the sun rise.
-It was gorgeous, if you like that sort of thing.
+It was gorgeous.
 I was a bit cold so watched it laid in my sleeping bag.
-At least it was clear why I had woken up cold in the night, and had put my down vest over my sleeping bag and wore my balaclava.
+At least it was clear why I had woken up cold in the night.

 I was packed up and away by about 6.45am along an OK walk following the canal track.
 There were amazing early-morning views with snow-capped mountains and mist hanging over the water.
 It was then a stunning walk around the southern edge of Loch Lochy, which I had walked before on the TGO Challenge.
 It felt funny to be back!